 old histories and lesser visited wrecks.

-Both Jacqui and Dave hold their Divemaster qualifications and have a background in the
+Both Jacqui and Dave are qualified Divemasters and have a background in the

 maritime tourism industry.
-Dave holds his Master <24m NC qualification and has years
+Dave holds a commercial vessel master qualification and has

-of experience as the master of a dive charter vessel off Perth and works seasonally on
+years of experience as the master of dive charter vessels off Perth and as the master of an

-a background in marine tourism with experience working in a Divemaster role and has
+Jacqui also has a background in marine tourism with experience working in a Divemaster

-Both are members of the Maritime Archaeological Association of Western Australia with Dave sitting on the executive committee.
+Both are members of the Maritime Archaeological Association of Western Australia with Dave sitting on the board of committee members.

 They spend months of the year when not engaged in employment, travelling the state in their 4WD and their two boats trying access the more remote parts of the state soaking in the beautiful and rugged coastline that has claimed so many ships and sailors over the last four centuries.